 On leaving the building learners will again need to sanitise their hands.

-Successful learners are issued with a St John Ambulance Certificate in Emergency First Aid which is valid for 2 years.
+Successful learners are issued with an electronic St John Ambulance Certificate in Emergency First Aid which is valid for 2 years.

 The cost of the course is € 95 per person.
 Discounts are available is 3 or more people book the course.
 For further information on group discounts please email firstname.lastname@example.org or ring 01 668 8077